yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 - Contact information and Github link changes
 - Minor updates on language
 - Added a section on bidi handling

+# Changes since the -03 draft
+- Moved comments to the common practices section and removed from the ABNF grammar (#32)
+- Added more clarifications to the format section
+- Made ABNF grammar match the document
+- Added a note about text content to the format section

 # Note to Readers